AranaVA/aranava.github.io/README.md

-# 🤝 AranaVA - Connecting Clients with Top VAs
+# 🤝 AranaVA - Connecting Clients with Top VA's

 This repository contains the source code for the AranaVA platform/resource site, designed to match clients with professional Virtual Assistants and help VAs grow their careers.